The Vapnik-Chervonenkis dimension of cubes in $\mathbb{R}^d$

 \section{Introduction}

-The notion of the Vapnik-Chervonenkis (VC) dimension of a collection of subsets of a space $\Omega$ has been extensively studied and used in the context of machine learning (see, e.g., \citep{devroye-lugosi}).
-A natural question to ask is what the VC dimension of collections of balls with regard to various norms on $\mathbb{R}^d$ is, given their prominence in different learning rules.
-By the VC dimension of a norm, for short, we will mean the VC dimension of the collection of all closed (equivalently, open) balls with regard to this norm.
-While the VC dimension of the standard Euclidean norm in $\mathbb{R}^d$ is known to be $d+1$ \citep{dudley}, the VC dimension of $\ell^p$ norms, or norms in general, remains unknown.

-In this paper we show that the VC dimension of the $\ell^\infty$ norm on $\mathbb{R}^d$ is $\lfloor (3d+1)/2 \rfloor$, give an upper bound of 3 on the VC dimension of any norm on $\mathbb{R}^2$ and exhibit norms on $\mathbb{R}^d$ for dimension 3 and higher that have infinite VC dimension.
-A remaining question is the VC dimension of other $\ell^p$ norms.
-While the VC dimension of such norms for $p$ sufficiently large should be at least that of the $\ell^\infty$ norm, the precise values of the VC dimension and its behaviour as $p$ changes is not known.
+The Vapnik-Chervonenkis (VC) dimension of a collection $\mathscr C$ of subsets of a space $\Omega$ is one measure of the complexity of $\mathscr C$.
+Introduced in \cite{vapnik-chervonenkis}, it has found wide application in areas such as machine learning, where it is used to gauge the capacity of a model to represent sample data (see, e.g., \cite{vapnik} and \cite{devroye-lugosi}, or \cite{floyd-warmuth} for work on the related problem of sample compression).
+The VC dimension of many natural collections of subsets of Euclidean space has been determined.
+For instance, it is a standard result that the VC dimension of balls, half-spaces, and boxes in $\mathbb R^d$ is $d+1$, $d+1$, and $2d$, respectively.
+However, the VC dimension of cubes, or more generally the balls according to the $\ell^p$ norm on $\mathbb R^d$ for $p \neq 2$, has not previously been calculated.
+In this paper we will show that the VC dimension of cubes (the balls of the $\ell^\infty$ norm) in $\mathbb R^d$ is $\lfloor(3d+1)/2\rfloor$.
+A remaining question is the VC dimension of the balls of other $\ell^p$ norms.
+While the VC dimension of such collections of balls for $p$ sufficiently large should be at least that of cubes, the precise values of the VC dimension and its behaviour as $p$ changes is not known.